EGYPT UNDISCOVERED

 Marvel at a once-in-a-lifetime chance to touch the Great Sphinx and watch the sunrise from between its huge paws.

-Explore the country’s latest landmark in the company of Dr. Tarek Tawfik, former Director General of the Grand Egyptian Museum Project.
+Explore the country’s latest landmark in the company of Dr. Tarek El-Awady, one of the key figures involved in the Grand Egyptian Museum project.

 Cairo & Pyramids – Discover the diverse capital of Egypt.
 Begin your journey at Saqqara, home to the first pyramid ever built by the Egyptians, the Step Pyramid of Djoser.
 Gaze in awe upon the magnificent Pyramids of Giza and the enigmatic Sphinx.